-- Receives completed Internship/Graduation Project Approval forms, passes these on to the study programme, and informs students of the programme's decision; - Makes sure students can submit products; - Takes care of signing of contracts and confidentiality agreements. - o Takes care of the scheduling and administration of interim and final presentations; - Makes sure the internship is properly completed by sending and processing evaluation forms, which may be electronic or hard copies.
+- Receives completed Internship/Graduation Project Approval forms, passes these on to the study programme, and informs students of the programme's decision. - Checks whether students are admissable to internship. - Makes sure students can submit products. - Takes care of signing of contracts and confidentiality agreements.
+(Internship contracts and confidentiality agreements must be signed and then delivered to the internship office) - Takes care of the scheduling and administration of interim and final presentations; - Makes sure the internship is properly completed by sending and processing evaluation forms, which may be electronic or hard copies.

-Supervising lecturer3
+Supervising lecturer